 Okay, yeah.

-But my mom serves a a fair amount.
+My mom surfs a fair amount.

-And usually the girls I'm dating surf a little bit.
+Usually the girls I'm dating surf a little bit.

-Well, probably not although uh there is there there are technological changes coming.
+Although there are technological changes coming.

 But here's the bottom line to all this.